latex3/unicode-data/README.md

 - `\sfcode` 0 (ignored) for code points of Unicode classes "Pe" (closing punctuation marks) and "Pf" (final quotation marks)
 - `\Umathcode` for all letters as TeX class 7 (var)

+In the above, 'letters' refers to code points with Unicode class "L", irrespective of their TeX category code.

 File: `load-unicode-math-classes.tex`
 ======================================